Oxen-AI/oxen-release/README.md

 ```

 To learn more about what you can do with tabular data in Oxen you can reference the documentation [here](Tabular.md)

+# Sharing Data and Collaboration

+Oxen enables sharing data and collaboration between teams with `oxen-server`.
+Some teams setup a server instance in their local network and use it simply as backup and version control, others set it up in the cloud to enable sharing across data centers.

 ## Setup an Oxen Server